 The National Pest Management Association warns of the health threats stinging insects pose this summer

 FAIRFAX, VA (July 29, 2020) – In recent months, reports of “murder hornets” suddenly appearing in the U.S. set off widespread panic about the newfound invasive species, known for decimating local honey bee colonies and capable of causing human fatalities in extreme cases.
-Officially named the Asian giant hornet, the few confirmed U.S. sightings have so far been limited to Washington state where local prevention efforts are already underway.
-Although the Asian giant hornet may not pose a significant threat to most Americans, especially those living outside the Pacific Northwest, the National Pest Management Association (NPMA) is reminding the public about the serious health threats that native stinging insects such as wasps and yellowjackets pose to the entire country.
+Officially named the Northern giant hornet (though often referred to as the Asian giant hornet), the few confirmed U.S. sightings have so far been limited to Washington state where local prevention efforts are already underway.
+Although the northern giant hornet may not pose a significant threat to most Americans, especially those living outside the Pacific Northwest, the National Pest Management Association (NPMA) is reminding the public about the serious health threats that native stinging insects such as wasps and yellowjackets pose to the entire country.

 “In the U.S. alone, stinging insects send more than 500,000 people to the emergency room every year,” said Jim Fredericks, Ph.D., chief entomologist for the National Pest Management Association.
 “Well-established species such as the bald-faced hornet and yellowjacket can be territorial and aggressive, and have been known to attack in large numbers, stinging repeatedly to stun their victims.
 While they may be small in size, stinging insects can pose serious health threats and should be treated with extreme caution.”

 A number of different stinging insects serve as important pollinators for the environment.
 However, when they build nests on our properties or inside wall voids in our homes, they can cause costly damage and become a health threat, especially for those that are allergic to them.